About This Drug

 - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea.

-- To help with excess gas, avoid gas-producing foods.
+- To help with excess gas, avoid gas-producing foods, such as brussels sprouts, cabbage, cauliflower, carrots, prunes and apricots.

 - To help with decreased appetite, eat small, frequent meals.
 Eat foods high in calories and protein, such as meat, poultry, fish, dry beans, tofu, eggs, nuts, milk, yogurt, cheese, ice cream, pudding, and nutritional supplements.